StefanoPenazzi/chameleonQuant/README.md

 upf.run(stocksList, "NASDAQ_EOD");

 ```
 The code above is just an example of how to update the database with the end of day (EOD) data of Amazon, Apple, and Facebook using the external data provider AlphaVantage.
+For more information go to <a href="">Dataset Tutorial</a>

 ```
 Controller.run();